dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 questions that religion has attempted to answer.
 They are questions that humans have asked for the entirety of history and pre-history.

-Atheism skirts humanity's need answer these questions by proclaiming: none of religion's answers to those questions matter because religion is false and science is true.
+Atheism skirts humanity's need to answer these questions by
+proclaiming: none of religion's answers to those questions matter because religion is false and science is true.
 Only science's answers to these questions matter.
-I've covered this before, but one major difference between science's answers and religion's answers to these same questions is that science's answers change day by day and a religion's answers never change!
+And because atheism depends so strongly on science, it completely disregards [teleology](https://en.wikipedia.org/wiki/Teleology) as null and void and essentially irrelevant.
+One major difference between science's answers and religion's answers to these same questions is that science's answers change day by day and a religion's answers never change!
 For the most part, a religion's answers to these questions remain steadfast.

 If seven billion people are running a race and the finish line changes every hour to some random location in the world, how can they ever